pandruszkow/gitconfigure/README.md

 1. Check out this repository somewhere
 1. Rename `.gitconfig.local.new` to `.gitconfig.local`
 1. Edit contents of `.gitconfig.local` to reflect your Git identity.
 This file is added to .gitignore so that your local details will not be a part of any subsequent changes you may want to make to your `.gitconfig`.
+1. Create a softlink from `.gitconfig` in the local directory to `.gitconfig` in your home directory`.